This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Now I know what you’re thinking.
 Protein?
 Why protein in a cookie?

-One of the simplest baking hacks is swapping flour for protein powder (for those who didn't know that).
-The KEY is making sure it's a protein powder you like because no cookie is going to cover up a bad protein powder.
-Just sayin'.
+One of the simplest baking hacks is swapping some flour for protein powder.
+The key is making sure it’s a protein powder you like because no cookie is going to cover up a bad protein powder.

-Protein aside, who's going to say no to a CHOCOLATE cookie?
-I don't know about you, but I could eat a cookie any time of day.
+Protein aside, who’s going to say no to a chocolate cookie?
+I know I never would!
+I don’t know about you, but I could eat a cookie any time of day.
 Morning, noon or night.

 Chocolate Protein Cookies